draftdev/startup-marketing-checklist/_posts/2017-08-14-email-marketing-tools.markdown

 -----

 Did I miss an email marketing tool that you love?
-Would you like to add a description to one of the product above?
+Would you like to add a description to one of the products above?
 Submit a suggestion on [this open Github issue and I'll add it to the list](https://github.com/karllhughes/side-project-marketing/issues/13).